 How long does Botox last?

 One of the first questions most patients ask is how long does Botox last?
 The results usually last between three and four months.
 For people who have been getting regular injections, they might notice they’ll either need more frequent injections or require a higher dose.
-I’ll sit down with you and help you determine the best approach, including the appropriate dosage and how often to get Botox injections.
+I’ll sit down with you and help you determine the approach, including the appropriate dosage and how often to get Botox injections.

 Is Botox safe and what are the side effects?